Bally Manufacturing: Legacy of the name

 Many casinos and businesses worldwide have used the Bally name and logo in the maze of ownership, division spin-offs and licensing agreements.

-Williams, after acquiring the Bally/Midway amusement games unit, continued to use the Bally name for pinball games, until Williams's parent company WMS Industries ceased pinball production in 1999.
-WMS Industries has licensed compamies to use the intellectual properties and the rights to remanufacture existing Bally and Williams pinball machines.
+Williams, after acquiring the Bally/Midway amusement games unit, continued to use the Bally name for pinball games until Williams's parent company WMS Industries ceased pinball production in 1999, having spun off the video game unit as Midway Games the previous year.
+WMS Industries has licensed companies to use the intellectual properties and the rights to remanufacture existing Bally and Williams pinball machines.
 Since 2014, the license has been held by Planetary Pinball Supply.

 Alliance Gaming, which bought Bally Gaming International in 1996, changed its name to Bally Technologies in 2006.
 It was purchased in 2014 by Scientific Games, which had also acquired WMS Industries the prior year.
 The company, which changed its name to Light & Wonder in 2022, continues to use Bally Technologies as a subsidiary manufacturing video slot machines and other casino equipment.

-Bally Total Fitness, burdened with debt from over-expansion and declining revenues after the 2008 recession, began selling off its clubs in the 2010s.
+Bally Total Fitness, burdened with debt from over-expansion and declining revenues after the Great Recession, began selling off its clubs in the 2010s.
 Sales of large numbers of clubs to LA Fitness in 2011, Blast Fitness in 2012, and 24 Hour Fitness in 2014, along with closures of other clubs saw the chain dwindle.
 The last Bally Total Fitness club closed in October 2016.
 The Bally Total Fitness name had been used under license for a line of fitness equipment and clothing owned by FAM Brands, which acquired the name outright in 2013.

 The rights to use the name for casinos were sold by Caesars in October 2020 to Twin River Worldwide Holdings, which then changed its own name to Bally's Corporation and said that it would rename most of its properties under the Bally's brand.
 In a related transaction, Bally's Corporation acquired Bally's Atlantic City from Caesars.
 In January 2022, Caesars announced that Bally's Las Vegas, which they retained, would be rebranded as the Horseshoe Las Vegas following a renovation.

-Bally's Corporation reached a 10-year naming rights agreement with Sinclair Broadcast Group to rebrand the Fox Sports Network group of regional sports networks, which Sinclair had recently acquired, as Bally Sports, beginning in 2021.
+Bally's Corporation reached a 10-year naming rights agreement with Diamond Sports Group to rebrand the Fox Sports Network group of regional sports networks, which Diamond had recently acquired, as Bally Sports, beginning in 2021.
+The networks dropped the Bally's branding in October 2024, becoming FanDuel Sports Network.

 Former subsidiary Bally Wulff remains a gaming and vending equipment manufacturer in Germany, with additional operations in Spain.
 French gambling equipment distributor Bally France and Japanese arcade distributor Bally Pond also still use the Bally logo, though have no current relation to any other business with the name.